 - Doom 64

 - Mortal Kombat: Trilogy

 One of the few horror games on the console that is also the most interesting.
 Shadow Man is great because it's different and it certainly stands out from the rest of the Nintendo 64's titles.
 Also, I'm a horror buff so there is a little bias in this entry which is why it is #10.

 The first game in Nintendo's library that had the pleasure of ruining friendships.
-Literally, a friend and myself got into a fist fight and hitting each other with controllers over this game and, unfortunately, we never spoke again.
-But, all fond memories aside, Goldeneye's single player is certainly a ton of fun as well and, contrary to popular belief, I still have a wonderful time playing this game.
-Many FPS's do not age well and are usually only good for the current gen, in my opinion, but Goldeneye is still a ton of fun. *Removing nostalgia blinders now*
+Literally, a friend and I got into a fistfight and hitting each other with controllers over this game and, unfortunately, we never spoke again.
+But, all fond memories aside, Goldeneye's single-player is certainly a ton of fun as well and, contrary to popular belief, I still have a wonderful time playing this game.
+Many FPS's do not age well and are usually only good for the current-gen, in my opinion, but Goldeneye is still a ton of fun. *Removing nostalgia blinders now*

 Personally, I feel like this one was a huge step-up from the SNES game and with good reason too.
 Better graphics, smoother animations, and a larger, more interesting variety of selection choices.